guslatho/syllabificator/README.md

 'cho-co-mel'
 ```

-It should be noted that Weijters algorithm picks any random words to compare against, meaning comparisons with smaller `w_size` are likely to produce
+It should be noted that Weijters algorithm picks any random words to compare against, meaning repeated comparisons with smaller `w_size` are likely to produce
 different results.

 ### Performing analyses